SoftwareAG/c8y-docs/content/users-guide/device-management-bundle/managing-device-data.md

 The software object will be added to the software list or the software version will be added to the software details and the version count label will be updated accordingly.

 If you click **Add software** from within the details of a specific software, the dialog box looks slightly different as the software is already selected.
-You are expected to enter the new version number and upload a binary or provide a file path.
+Enter the new version number and upload a binary or provide a file path.

 #### To edit a software